Chaplin baronets

 The Chaplin baronetcy, of the Inner Temple, London, was a title in the Baronetage of Great Britain.
-It was created on 19 September 1715 for Robert Chaplin, Member of Parliament for Grimsby, with remainder to his nephew, Porter Chaplin.
-Chaplin was the son of Sir Francis Chaplin, Lord Mayor of London from 1677 to 1678.
-He was succeeded according to the special remainder by his great-nephew, John Chaplin, the son of the aforementioned Porter Chaplin, who had died in 1719.
-The title became extinct on John's death in 1730.
+It was created on 19 September 1715 for Robert Chaplin, Member of Parliament for Grimsby, with special remainder to his nephew, Porter Chaplin; Robert Chaplin was the son of Sir Francis Chaplin, Lord Mayor of London from 1677 to 1678.

-Thomas Chaplin, brother of Porter Chaplin, was the ancestor of the Viscounts Chaplin.
+He was succeeded according to the special remainder by the 2nd Baronet his great-nephew, John Chaplin, the son of the aforementioned Porter Chaplin, who had died in 1719.
+The title became extinct on the 2nd Baronet's death in 1730.